raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 ### Create a bootable USB drive
 * Use the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) to flash Raspbian to a USB mass storage device.
-Other operating have not been tested and may require updates to u-boot.
+Other distros have not been tested and may require updates (e.g. u-boot).
 One reason for having a public beta is to help get USB MSD boot support into other distros.
 * Download the updated firmware files `*.elf *.dat` from the `msd-boot` branch of the [Raspberry Pi Firmware](https://github.com/raspberrypi/firmware) Github repo.
 * Alternatively use `rpi-update branch=msd-boot` to update the firmware on a Raspbian SD card install and copy the files from there.
 * Copy these updates to the boot partition on the USB device.
 From now on `rpi-update branch=msd-boot` can be used from within Raspbian on the USB boot device.

 ### USB device compatiblity
-This no explicit set of supported or not supported devices.
-Initially we recommend using a USB pen drive os SSD.
-Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspbian from an SD card boot first.
+This no explicit set of supported devices.
+Initially we recommend using a USB pen drive or SSD.
+Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspbian using an SD card boot.

 Please post interoperability reports (positive or negative) on the Raspberry Pi forums.